ropensci/nlrx/README.md

 #### Step 3: Attach a simulation design

-While the experiment defines the variables and specifications of the model, the simulation design creates a parameter input table based on these model specifications and the chosen simulation design method. nlrx provides a bunch of different simulation designs, such as full-factorial, latin-hypercube, sobol, morris and eFast.
+While the experiment defines the variables and specifications of the model, the simulation design creates a parameter input table based on these model specifications and the chosen simulation design method. nlrx provides a bunch of different simulation designs, such as full-factorial, latin-hypercube, sobol, morris and eFast (see "Simdesign Examples" vignette for more information on simdesigns).
 All simdesign helper functions need a properly defined nl object with a valid experiment design.
 Each simdesign helper also allows to define a number of random seeds that are randomly generated and can be used to execute repeated simulations of the same parameter matrix with different random-seeds (see "Further Notes" vignette for more information on random-seed and repetition management).
 A simulation design is attached to a nl object by using one of the simdesign helper functions:

 ``` r
 nl@simdesign <- simdesign_lhs(nl=nl,